unchainedshop/unchained-evolution/business-plan.md

 Open Source is growing rapidly in the enterprise market and at the same time, headless platforms and headless-enabling technologies like GraphQL start to show the true potential.

 But there are currently no headless digital commerce platforms which are open source at the same time.
-Unchained will fit into that spot by combining a state of the art exxtremely flexible headless API based on GraphiQL and a true Open Source business model.
+Unchained will fit into that spot by combining a state of the art extremely flexible headless API based on GraphQL and a true open-source business model.

 ## Customer Segment

 Small e-commerce shops today have a variety of options to sell their products easily through SaaS providers like Shopify or equivalent solutions which provide superior easy CMS possibilities that allows anyone to create a simple online shop.
 SaaS solutions on the other hand can not compete with flexible systems like WooCommerce, Magento, Hybris, etc. if more-than-usual individualization is required.

-Eliminating consumers and sme markets and taking business model and software architecture into account, Unchained.shop is generally suited for mid- to large digital commerce applications with more than USD 20’000 of revenue per month that want to deliver a superior digital commerce user experience to their customers.
+Eliminating consumers and SME markets and taking business model and software architecture into account, Unchained.shop is generally suited for mid- to large digital commerce applications with more than USD 20’000 of revenue per month that want to deliver a superior digital commerce user experience to their customers.

 **Therefore the customer segment of unchained.shop is software development agencies that do the heavy lifting of setting up and developing these highly individual user interfaces and therefore need a flexible platform to supercharge their digital commerce projects.**